VirtCode/pusta/docs/structure/jobs/file.md

 - When updating, the job will detect changes on the source file and initiate an update.
 Changing the definition is not necessary.

 ## Example
-In this example, a file is copied to a directory only accessible with root.
+In this example, a file is copied to a directory only accessible with root, but everyone can write to it.
 ```yml
 # module.yml > jobs